Building a Picnic Table: Creating Seat Support and Table Top

 Note: These materials offer prospective students a preview of how our classes are structured.
 Students enrolled in this course will receive access to the full set of materials, including video lectures, project-based assignments, and instructor feedback.

-As I drag along the side of my leg, you will see a square, purple square.
-This represents the edge and it snaps on that edge.
-If I, you know, hover around the center, it'll turn into a purple circle.
+As I drag along the side of my leg, you will see a purple square.
+This represents the edge and it snaps to that edge.
+If I hover around the center, it'll turn into a purple circle.

-This says midpoint in group.
-And if I highlight, drawing up to the corner, this is the endpoint in group as also in a purple circle.
-I will click the midpoint of the group, click and drag along the red axes all the way to the midpoint in this group and then click.
+This says "midpoint in group."
+And if I highlight by drawing up to the corner, this is the "endpoint in group, " also shown with a purple circle.
+I will click the midpoint of the group, click and drag along the red axis all the way to the midpoint in this group, and then click.

-I will use escape to end my line.
+I will press Escape to end my line.
 And now this is the height for our seat support.
-Next, I'm going to go to the rectangle tool and find the midpoint on the line.
+Next, I'm going to go to the Rectangle Tool and find the midpoint on the line.

 Learn SketchUp